 Dry Tortugas National Park

 The park itself is more than 99% water and contains only seven major islands of the westernmost Florida Keys.
-I actually learned about this park from a Lincoln’s assassination documentary.
+I actually learned about this park from Lincoln’s assassination documentary.
 Fort Jefferson is the main historical interest because it housed four prisoners who had been convicted of conspiracy in the assassination of President Lincoln.
 Plus I want to swim in that tropical blue moat looking for lost treasure!